gnolang/gno/docs/concepts/realms.md

 of state management and persistence, like they do with other languages.

 ### On-chain paths

-Since Gno.land is built for full transparency and auditability, all on-chain Gno code is open-sourced.
+Since gno.land is built for full transparency and auditability, all on-chain Gno code is open-sourced.
 You can view realm code with an ABCI query, or simply going to its path in your web browser.
 For example, to take a look at the `gno.land/r/demo/users` realm, used for user registration, by visiting